mariajvieira/feup-fsi/LOGBOOK4.md

 return 0 ;
 }
 ```
-- Then we compiled and run that file:
+- Then we compiled and ran that file:
 ```
 $gcc task4.c -o task4
 $ ./task4